Presidency of Rutherford B. Hayes: Nomination and general election

 With the retirement of President Ulysses S. Grant after two terms, the Republicans had to settle on a new candidate for the 1876 election.
-Hayes's success as Governor of Ohio elevated him to the top ranks of Republican politicians under consideration for the presidency, alongside James G. Blaine of Maine, Senator Oliver P. Morton of Indiana, and Senator Roscoe Conkling of New York.
+Hayes's success as governor of the key swing state of Ohio elevated him to the top ranks of Republican politicians under consideration for the presidency, alongside James G. Blaine of Maine, Senator Oliver P. Morton of Indiana, and Senator Roscoe Conkling of New York.
 The Ohio delegation to the 1876 Republican National Convention was united behind Hayes, and Senator John Sherman did all in his power to aid the nomination of his fellow Ohioan.
 In June 1876, the Republican National Convention assembled in Hayes's hometown of Cincinnati, with Blaine as the favorite.
 Hayes placed fifth on the first ballot of the convention, behind Blaine, Morton, Secretary of the Treasury Benjamin Bristow, and Conkling.
 After six ballots, Blaine remained in the lead, but on the seventh ballot, Blaine's adversaries rallied around Hayes, granting him the presidential nomination.
 For the vice presidency, the convention selected Representative William A. Wheeler, a man about whom Hayes had recently asked, "I am ashamed to say: who is Wheeler?"

 Hayes's views were largely in accord with the party platform, which called for equal rights regardless of race or gender, a continuation of Reconstruction, the prohibition of public funding for sectarian schools, and the resumption of specie payments.
 Hayes's nomination was well received by the press, with even Democratic papers describing Hayes as honest and likable.
 In a public letter accepting the nomination, Hayes vowed to support civil service reform and pledged to serve for only one term.
-The Democratic nominee was Samuel J. Tilden, the Governor of New York.
-Tilden was generally considered to be a formidable adversary and, like Hayes, he had a reputation for honesty.
+The Democratic nominee was Samuel J. Tilden, the governor of New York state.
+Tilden was a formidable adversary and, like Hayes, he had a reputation for honesty.
 Also, like Hayes, Tilden was a hard-money man and supported civil service reform.
 In accordance with the custom of the time, the campaign was conducted by surrogates, with Hayes and Tilden remaining in their respective home towns.

 The poor economic conditions following the Panic of 1873, combined with various Republican scandals, made the party in power unpopular, and Hayes personally believed that he might lose the election.
 Both candidates focused their attention on the swing states of New York and Indiana, as well as the three Southern states—Louisiana, South Carolina, and Florida—where Reconstruction governments still barely ruled amid recurring political violence.
 The Republicans emphasized the danger of letting Democrats run the nation so soon after the Civil War, which they claimed had been provoked by southern Democrats.
 To a lesser extent, they also campaigned on the danger a Democratic administration would pose to the recently won civil rights of Southern blacks.
 Democrats, for their part, trumpeted Tilden's record of reform and contrasted it with the corruption of the incumbent Grant administration.
 The election was marred by violence in the South, as Redeemers sought to suppress the black vote.